Director of Medical Education

 The essay projects that were submitted by the winners are:

-Cowley, D.O.: “Anatomical Variation of the Coracoacromial Ligament in Men Versus Women and
+D.O.: “Anatomical Variation of the Coracoacromial Ligament in Men Versus Women and Its Role

-D.O.: “A Statistical Analysis of Functional Movement Scoring in Collegiate Level Male and
+“A Statistical Analysis of Functional Movement Scoring in Collegiate Level Male and Female

-Observational Effect of Improved Compliance Through Increased Access to Alcohol Based Gel Dispenser
+of Improved Compliance Through Increased Access to Alcohol Based Gel Dispenser Stations in a

 Third Place won: $200 and a framed winner’s certificate